openlookeng/hetu-core/hetu-docs/en/connector/hive.md

 ### Multiple Hive Clusters

-You can have as many catalogs as you need, so if you have additional Hive clusters, simply add another properties file to `etc/catalog` with a different name (making sure it ends in `.properties`).
-For example, if you name the property file `sales.properties`, openLooKeng will create acatalog named `sales` using the configured connector.
+You can have as many catalogs as you need, so if you have additional Hive clusters, add another properties file to `etc/catalog` with a different name (ensure it ends in `.properties`).
+For example, if you name the property file `sales.properties`, openLooKeng creates acatalog named `sales` using the configured connector.

 ### HDFS Configuration